RTXteam/RTX/notes/arax-maintenance-sop.md

 attachments in the issue (it is better to attach them to the issue than to just leave them in your issue work folder on your development computer).
 9. Close issue `XXX` in the ARAX issue tracker.
 Only do this when all previous steps are completed.
-If you are not yet done, indicate the how far you got on the checklist, as a comment in the issue, so you will know where to resume.
+If you are not yet done, indicate how far you got on the checklist, as a comment in the issue, so you will know where to resume.